zmaswad05/Rock-Paper-Scissor-Game/README.md

 Rock-Paper-Scissors Game
 ========================

 Welcome to the Rock-Paper-Scissors game!
-This is a simple console-based game where you can play against the computer, the game is implemented using the C++ programming language and follows the procedural programming paradigm.
+This is a simple console-based game where you can play against the computer, The game is implemented using the C++ programming language and follows the procedural programming paradigm with functions calling each other.

 How to Play
 -----------